A Coaching Model Created by Kathy (Qi) Zou

 Did you ever have a feeling that you are running in a set track among a noisy crowd of people?
 You are pushing ahead by a kind of mysterious force.
 You are exhausted and frustrated with all kinds of noises.
 You doubt where you are running toward and whether the track you are running on really leads you to where you want to go.
 However, you feel that you can not stop or even slow down as you are afraid of losing your current position and being left behind.

 Have you ever wished that you could be lifted up from the track for a while, into a private and safe space, which is only for you and you can gain clarity on who you are, where you want to go and for what?
 And you can be recharged and refreshed to go back to the tracks below.

 This is the feeling that I have from time to time and this is a feeling that quite some of my coachees have.

 Since our childhood, we were put in a track by our parents, teachers or some others who are significant to us.
 The track is formed by their values, beliefs and expectations to us.
 We have had very limited mind space for us to freely explore who we are, what are our passion and purpose and what we value for.
 As we grew, we became so tightly embed into the track that we thought we are part of it and this is the only track we can be on.

 Coaching is about to create a sacred space purely for you, where you can be separated from the track, the crowd and the noise for a period of time, so you can search inside yourself safely and freely without the disturbances from all kinds of noises, expectations and judgments.
-From this safe, clear and quiet place, you can then look at the track from top, examine it from a new angel and ask yourself if this is the track that you would like to go on further, for what or if you would like to change to some other track, what changes you need to make to run on your track more lightly and happily.
-Coaching is to enable the change at the real time when it is needed.
+From this safe, clean and quiet place, you can then look at the track from top, examine it from a new angle and ask yourself if this is the track that you would like to go on further, for what or if you would like to change to some other track, what changes you need to make to run on your track more lightly and happily.
+Coaching is to enable the change at real time when it is needed.